boboboon/boboselenium/Tutorial.md

 The script itself has very heavy commenting to walk you through it hopefully clearly, mind the tame swearing.

 You'll see me call to a config file a lot - so I've included an example of what it looks like so you can do it yourself.
-I've written it into the gitignore file so you can't see my private information, I'd reccomend you do the same if you ever make a repo of a similiar project
+I've written it into the gitignore file so you can't see my private information, I'd recommend you do the same if you ever make a repo of a similiar project